-Given policy TCG3.1's express support for main town centre uses in this location, the recent introduction of the new Class E use class and the flood risk issues facing the site, it is not considered reasonable to apply the sequential or retail impact tests in this instance.
-It is however considered necessary to restrict former A1 retail use to no more than 250m2 to serve the convenience needs generated by the development whilst protecting the vitality and viability of the Central Shopping Area that is currently suffering from the effects of the pandemic and changing shopping patterns.
+In line with Policy TCG2.1 and Policy PSD2.6, it is however considered necessary to restrict former A1 retail use to no more than 250m2 to serve the convenience needs generated by the development whilst protecting the vitality and viability of the Central Shopping Area that is currently suffering from the effects of the pandemic and changing shopping patterns.
 A condition is recommended accordingly.